 Asset Holdings Servers, Storage Nodes (collectively referred to as SANs) and the connectivity infrastructure covering the Raymond Terrace Administration Building Datacentre, the Disaster Recovery Datacentre at the Raymond Terrace Depot and the network infrastructure across Council's remote sites and Holiday Parks.

 Available Data ICT Asset schedule

-Last Condition Survey 2010 6
+Last Condition Survey 2016 2016

-General Assessment of Condition The condition of ICT Infrastructure does not degrade over time, or from over-use.
+General Assessment of Condition e condition of ICT Infrastructure e does not deg rade over time, or

-or condition Condition Rating % Assets \$ CRC
+of condition Condition Rating % Assets \$ CRC

 1 Near Perfect 90 \$720,000

 2 Good

 3 Satisfactory 10 \$80,000

 4 Very Poor

 5 Unserviceable

-To otal 100 \$800,000
+Total 100 \$800,000

-Main Findings The: All existing ICT Infrastructure is in fully operational condition.
+Main Findings The: perfe All existing ICT Infrastructure is in fully operational condition.
 These assets do not degrade in appearance, functionality or performance over time; however the cost of ownership dramatically increases over time with escalating support and maintenance costs usually exceeding the cost of replacement within five years.